dangtuanhuy/assembla-to-jira-migration/README.md

 * Create scrum or kanban board with workflow
 * Map Assembla milestones to Jira sprints
 * Populate the backlog, future and current sprints
-* Assign issues to epics
+* Assign stories to epics
 * Resolve cross linking between external projects
 * Take into account the API differences between hosted and cloud